thoughteer/figma-static-localizer/README.md

 | `decimalSeparator` | `.` | used to separate the fraction |
 | `precision` | `2` | the size of the fraction in digits |
 | `rate` | `0.013` | the exchange rate to some fixed currency |

+### Font substitution

+- Select components to transform
+- Invoke this plugin
+- Go to the `Fonts` tab
+- Configure a font mapping by picking font pairs and clicking the tick
+- Hit `Substitute fonts`

+You can download configured mappings and then load them latter from a file.

 ## Development